 She does have a terrific husband.
 And I try to bring a little happiness into her days, but there's only so much another person can do.
 So I watch her spending her years like money--using it up on stressful, worried days, one after another.

 And that is the life she is remembering.

 It takes a lot of letting go to have a happy life.
-Letting go of fear, of perfectionism, of believing things must always be one certain way... and a certain releasing of our adult children as they live their own lives and learn from their own mistakes.
+Releasing fear and perfectionism and believing things must always be one certain way.
+And releasing our adult children to live their own lives and learn from their mistakes.

-It takes letting go of guilt and condemnation.
-If I am always a guilt-ridden, sin-conscious mess, I will never be filled with joy.
-They cannot exist in the same place at the same time.
-A joyful life requires that everyday we leave our sins at Jesus' feet--and then toddle forward as a baby with her fingers squeezing, even crunching those of Someone who walks with ease.
+It requires letting go of guilt and condemnation.
+A joyful consists of leaving our sins at Jesus' feet daily, then toddling forward as a baby with her fingers squeezing, even crunching those of Someone who walks with ease.

-When I look back at my life, I want to remember reading books on quiet afternoons.
-And sitting on my husband's lap in the recliner.
-And laughing with my daughter in the kitchen or chasing her cats with the cat-nip mouse.
-I want to recall kindnesses both received and given.
-And painting my walls while Leave It To Beaver blared on the tv.
-And looking at those walls and these rooms by lamplight at night while thinking, "Heaven must be pretty great if it's going to beat this."
+When I look back at my life, may I recall reading books on quiet afternoons and sitting on my husband's lap in the recliner.
+Laughing with my daughter in the kitchen or chasing her cats with the cat-nip mouse.
+I want to recall kindnesses both received and given, painting my walls while Leave It To Beaver blared on the tv and staring at those walls by lamplight while thinking, "Heaven must be pretty great if it's going to beat this."

 The greater part of our happiness or misery depends on our dispositions and not on our circumstances.

 "I have yet to find that God ever uses a man that is all the time looking on the dark side...and is discouraged and cast down...There is no life in (him).
-Now if we are going to succeed we have got to be of good courage, and the moment we get out eyes on God and remember who He is...then it is that we will have courage given us." ...D.
+Now if we are going to succeed we have got to be of good courage, and the moment we get our eyes on God and remember who He is then it is that we will have courage given us." ...D.
 L. Moody